pgrange/cloudMe/README.rst

 =======
-cloudMe
+nocloud
 =======

 TL;DR
 =====

-cloudMe is a set of tools to run a mini-cloud on your machine based on kvm / qemu and written in bash.
+nocloud is a set of tools to run a mini-cloud on your machine based on kvm / qemu and written in bash.

 To create a template and instanciate 5 times this template ::